flexseth/bioboxfinal/README.md

 - test plugin
     - Add a new post
     - Add the WP Engine Bio block
+    - rejoice

 #### Caveats
+**Exclusivity:**
 Only one bio box is allowed per page with this implementation.

 *Hire me to see beta 2..*

+**Gravatar**
-In order for the Gravatar to display, the block creator must have a Gravatar set up with their user email Learn more and make your Gravatar [here](http://gravatar.com)
+In order for the Gravatar to display, the block creator must have a Gravatar set up with their user email.
+Learn more and make your Gravatar [here](http://gravatar.com)

+**Bio Description:**
-**Bio Description:** In order for the bio field to show up, the block creator must have a bio or user description.
+In order for the bio field to show up, the block creator must have a bio or user description.

 **Bio Name:**
 To change which name displays for your bio